Skip to main content

 Consultation was not about the removal itself because of the safety regulations we must comply with.

-More detail is available in the O'Neills Road engagement summary and decisions report (PDF, 563KB).
+For more details, read the O'Neills Road engagement summary and decisions report (PDF, 563KB).

 Status